 Some years ago we had an outbreak of vine weevils, however since the organic chickens arrived we have not seen another outbreak.

-These organic chickens are so tame they will eat out of your hand.
+My organic chickens are so tame they will eat out of my hand.
 They will even talk to you in their own peculiar way.
 Have you seen a chicken smile?
 I swear that once you have something for them to eat they will come running and smile, cocking their heads looking up at you and saying thank you.

 What is Helpx?